-In order to provide my HER 2 positive patients with the best new information and research, today I’m sharing a really informative article which recently appeared in Life Extension Magazine about epigenetics and the nutrients which research demonstrates are proving to be extremely useful against this form of breast cancer.
+In order to provide my HER 2 positive patients with the best new information and research, today I’m sharing an informative article which recently appeared in Life Extension Magazine about epigenetics and the nutrients which research demonstrates are proving to be extremely useful against this form of breast cancer.

 This is important because genes contain the blueprint for the various proteins a cell needs to stay healthy and function normally.
 Some genes and the proteins they make can influence how a breast cancer tumor behaves and how it might respond to a specific treatment.
 Cancer cells are tested to see which genes are normal and abnormal, and the proteins they make can also be tested.

 HER 2 positive is a type of breast cancer that has an over-expression of the HER2/neu gene and its associated protein HER2 (Human Epidermal Growth Factor Receptor 2).
 Science has found that those with HER2+ breast cancer seem to have a higher chance of disease recurrence.